Advice for Young Investors

 The investment industry has neglected young people.

 The reason is simple and obvious.
 They do not have enough money to generate big fees.
+They are still looking for credit cards for building credit and a way to save some money while also affording the college lifestyle.
+Or maybe they’ve left college and trying to balance a small income with paying back their debts.
 If the advisor provides an honest product at an honest fee, the maintenance and compliance costs leave no profit.
 If the advisor sells something with a big commission, it is nearly always inappropriate.

 A confluence of events has grabbed my attention.